Dr Natasha McKeever

 - PGCE Religious Studies

-I am the Programme Director for the BA and MA in Biomedical and Healthcare Ethics and the MA in Applied and Professional Ethics at the IDEA Centre.
+I am the Programme Director for the Online MA in Biomedical and Healthcare Ethics and the MA in Applied and Professional Ethics at the IDEA Centre.

-As well as teaching on these courses, I also teach ethics sessions in other schools across the university.
+As well as teaching on these courses, I also teach ethics sessions in other schools across the university and I’m the module leader for a Level 2 discovery module: IDEA2001 – Love: Ethical, Social, and Political Issues.

 Research groups and institutes